homesourcing/react-app-template/README.md

 The dependabot makes sure your project is always up-to-date.
 This is very important.

 The pull request action serves as a basic template for running tests and styling checks before you merge the code.
+You should always open a pull request and let these actions run before you merge your code.

 `.husky` - https://typicode.github.io/husky/#/

-The template comes pre-configured with Husky and cheks the code quality using the `Google TypeScript Style Guide`.
+The template comes pre-configured with Husky and checks the code quality using the `Google TypeScript Style Guide`.

+`Google TypeScript Style Guide` - https://google.github.io/styleguide/tsguide.html

+There is a linting setup that basically forces you to follow these conventions.

+There are also some example components / pages that serve as a starting point for your project.
+The goal here is to give you an idea on how to structure your project so it's readable as it grows in size.

 ## Comes with